A BUSINESS which has been at the heart of Chepstow for more than 60 years unveiled its £9 million factory this week.

 Their old site was sold to Wynndel Property Management, creators of the Severn Quay development.

-Production began at the new 72,000 square foot site on Newhouse Farm Industrial Estate in August, with the finishing touches put to it in the weeks leading up to MP David Davies officially opening it on Monday.
+Production began at the new 72,000 square foot site on Newhouse Farm Industrial Estate in August, with the finishing touches put to it in the weeks leading up to MP David Davies officially opening

 The move has also meant Osborn has been able to invest in its workforce, with many temporary staff becoming permanent.